Deon Broomfield

-Deon Broomfield (born August 3, 1991) is a former American football safety and is currently a Safeties coach for Iowa State.
+Deon Broomfield (born August 3, 1991) is an American former football safety and is currently a safeties coach for Iowa State.
 He played college football at Iowa State.

 High school

 Broomfield attended Bayside High School in Palm Bay, Florida.
-As a sophomore, Broomfield helped the Bayside Bears to a 7-3 record and a trip to the playoffs.
+As a sophomore, Broomfield helped the Bayside Bears to a 7–3 record and a trip to the playoffs.
 That year, he was named to the second-team all-district.
 As a junior, Broomfield recorded 85 tackles, three interceptions, and three fumble recoveries, making the Class 5A second-team all-state.
-In his senior season, Deon had nine interceptions, caused six fumbles (of which he recovered three), and led his team to the second round of the playoffs, finishing the season at 8-4.
+In his senior season, Deon had nine interceptions, caused six fumbles (of which he recovered three), and led his team to the second round of the playoffs, finishing the season at 8–4.
 He again made the Class 5A second-team all-state, as well as making the first-team all-state coast.

 In addition to football, Broomfield was a four-year letterman in track and field and was an honor roll student.

 Considered a two-star recruit by Rivals.com, he was given a Rivals Rating of 5.2 He accepted a scholarship offer from Iowa State.